 Fees and prices can always vary significantly between companies.
 For example, one vendor may charge a fixed monthly contract with no setup fees, while another may charge a setup fee plus monthly usage-based charges.
 It's important to factor these costs when making the decision to get a credit card reader for your business.

 Smartphone and tablet credit card payment processing options

 It's becoming more simple to take a payment from mobile devices thanks to card readers that can plug directly into any phone or tablet and mobile apps that allow payments between users.
 Some popular smartphone and tablet payment processing choices include:

-These products are compatible with iOS and Android devices and are convenient options that can suit sole traders and smaller businesses on the go, such as vendors at a market, food trucks, plumbers and electricians.
+These products are compatible with iOS and Android devices and are convenient options that can suit sole traders and smaller businesses on the go, such as market vendors, food trucks, plumbers and electricians.

 What are the costs for smart device credit card processing services?